Protection Planning

 Why Insurance Planning Matters

-Insurance planning is not just about purchasing a policy — it is about understanding which risks you face, which ones you can absorb, and which ones need to be transferred to an insurer.
+Insurance planning is not just about purchasing a policy — it is about understanding which risks you face, which you can absorb yourself, and which need to be transferred to an insurer.
 A comprehensive insurance plan ensures that if the unexpected happens, your family's financial situation remains intact.

 Types of Insurance Coverage to Consider